jiva/podge/README.md

 podge
 =====

-IRC bot with a hodgepodge of features.
+Podge is an IRC bot build on the brilliant [cinch](https://github.com/cinchrb/cinch) IRC bot building framework with a hodgepodge of features.